platformsh/platformsh-docs/sites/platform/src/create-apps/app-reference.md

 ```
 {{% /version/specific %}}

-For examples of how to set up a `service` mount, see the dedicated [Network Storage page](/add-services/network-storage.md).

 The accessibility to the web of a mounted directory depends on the [`web.locations` configuration](#web).
 Files can be all public, all private, or with different rules for different paths and file types.